zarazaga/ImpatientGIS/Impatient_Ch4.md

 Zoom back out to the density map; and make sure the 'study area' sqaure frame is visible, then test **Map** > Bookmarks > Soho to return.

-*Now one can have a discussion about areas of high historic and current population density in central London.
-One could even show this population density in 3D, as in Chapter 2*.
+*The cholera outbreak happended in one of the densest parts of historic London.
+This map encourages a discussion about areas of high historic and current population density in central London.
+It would be interesting to show this population density in 3D, as in Chapter 2*.

 **Save.**
 *(Turn off the 'London Boroughs' layer)*